ssl-hep/ServiceX_frontend/README.md

 ### How to access your endpoint

-The API access information is normally placed in a `.servicex` file (to keep this confidential information form accidentally getting checked into a public repository).
+The API access information is normally placed in a configuration file file.
 The `servicex` library searches for configuration information in several locations to determine what end-point it should connect to, in the following order:

+1. The config file can be called `servicex.yaml`, `servicex.yml`, or `.servicex`.
+The files are searched in that order, and all present are used.
-1. A `.servicex` file in the current working directory (it can also be named `servicex.yaml` or `servicex.yml`)
+1. A config file in the current working directory.
-1. A `.servicex` file in the user's home directory (`$HOME` on Linux and Mac, and your profile directory on Windows).
+1. A config file in the user's home directory (`$HOME` on Linux and Mac, and your profile directory on Windows).
 1. The `config_defaults.yaml` file distributed with the `servicex` package.

 If no endpoint is specified, then the library defaults to the developer endpoint, which is `http://localhost:5000` for the web-service API.
 No passwords are used in this case.

-Create a `.servicex` file, in the `yaml` format, in the appropriate place for your work that contains the following (for the `xaod` backend; use `uproot` for the uproot backend):
+Create a config file, in the `yaml` format, in the appropriate place for your work that contains the following (for the `xaod` backend; use `uproot` for the `type` for the uproot backend):

 ```yaml
 api_endpoints: